awslabs/aws-sdk-swift/reference/0.x/AWSOpenSearch/OpenSearchClientProtocol.md

 func describeInboundConnections(input: DescribeInboundConnectionsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeInboundConnectionsOutputResponse, DescribeInboundConnectionsOutputError>) -> Void)
 ```

-### describeInstanceTypeLimits(input:​completion:​)
+### describeInstanceTypeLimits(input:completion:)

 Describe the limits for a given instance type and OpenSearch or Elasticsearch version.
-When modifying an existing domain, specify the
+When modifying an existing domain, specify the \[DomainName\] to see which limits you can modify.

 ``` swift
 func describeInstanceTypeLimits(input: DescribeInstanceTypeLimitsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeInstanceTypeLimitsOutputResponse, DescribeInstanceTypeLimitsOutputError>) -> Void)
 ```

-DomainName

-to see which limits you can modify.

-### describeOutboundConnections(input:​completion:​)
+### describeOutboundConnections(input:completion:)

 Lists all the outbound cross-cluster connections for a local domain.